BrennanCurrie/deep-learning-challenge/README.md

 Data Preprocessing

 1. What variable(s) are the target(s) for your model?
+   IS_SUCCESSFUL

 2. What variable(s) are the features for your model?
+   APPLICATION_TYPE, AFFILIATION, CLASSIFICATION, USE_CASE, ORGANIZATION,	STATUS,	INCOME_AMT,	SPECIAL_CONSIDERATIONS,	ASK_AMT,

 3. What variable(s) should be removed from the input data because they are neither targets nor features?
+   EIN, NAME

 Compiling, Training, and Evaluating the Model

-1. How many neurons, layers, and activation functions did you select for your neural network model, and why?
+4. How many neurons, layers, and activation functions did you select for your neural network model, and why?

-2. Were you able to achieve the target model performance?
+5. Were you able to achieve the target model performance?

-3. What steps did you take in your attempts to increase model performance?
+6. What steps did you take in your attempts to increase model performance?
+   ADDED EXTRA HIDDEN LAYER, ADDED DROP OUT LAYERS, DECREASED THE CUT OFF FOR THE BINNING OF COLUMN 'CLASSIFICATION', INCREASED NEURONS, CHANGED TEST/TRAIN SPLIT.

-4. Overall evaluation of the model?
+7. Overall evaluation of the model?